Health Indicator Report of Lung Cancer Deaths

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

 How Are We Doing?The age-adjusted lung cancer mortality rate in Utah has generally been significantly lower than the U.S. rate.
-The age-adjusted lung cancer mortality rate in Utah significantly decreased from 26.4 deaths per 100,000 persons in 2004 to 15.8 deaths per 100,000 persons in 2019.
+The age-adjusted lung cancer mortality rate in Utah significantly decreased from 26.4 deaths per 100,000 persons in 2004 to 15.2 deaths per 100,000 persons in 2020.
 Lung cancer mortality rates in Utah vary by geography.
-For combined years 2017-2019, the Southeast Local Health District had the highest lung cancer death rate in the state at 30.5 deaths per 100,000 persons.
-Conversely, Utah County Local Health District had the lowest lung cancer death rate in the state at 12.4 deaths per 100,000 persons.
+For combined years 2018-2020, the Southeast Local Health District had the highest lung cancer death rate in the state at 24.6 deaths per 100,000 persons.
+Conversely, Utah County Local Health District had the lowest lung cancer death rate in the state at 11.0 deaths per 100,000 persons.
 Geographical distribution of lung cancer deaths can also be viewed in more detail at the Utah Small Area level (see additional data views).
-For combined years 2017-2019, there was no significant difference in lung cancer death rates between those of Hispanic (10.8 deaths per 100,000 persons) and non-Hispanic ethnicity (16.9 deaths per 100,000 persons).
-When looking at lung cancer mortality rates by race for combined years 2015-2019, those who identified as Black had significantly higher lung cancer death rates (25.1 deaths per 100,000 persons) compared to those of other racial groups.
+For combined years 2018-2020, those of Hispanic ethnicity had a significantly lower rate of lung cancer deaths (11.52 per 100,000 persons) compared to those of non-Hispanic ethnicity (16.2 deaths per 100,000 persons).
+When looking at lung cancer mortality rates by race for combined years 2016-2020, those who identified as Pacific Islander and Black had significantly higher lung cancer death rates (22.6 deaths per 100,000 persons and 19.8 deaths per 100,000 persons, respectively) compared to those of other racial groups.

 Available ServicesThe Tobacco Prevention and Control Program (TPCP) provides technical expertise and coordination at state and community levels to prevent and reduce tobacco use in Utah.
 TPCP programs include statewide and community-based services to help smokers quit, The TRUTH anti-tobacco marketing campaign, and youth tobacco prevention partnerships with local health departments, schools, and community agencies.
 Further efforts to reduce the negative health effects of tobacco use focus on strengthening tobacco-free policies and reducing youth access to tobacco products.
 The TPCP monitors smoking prevalence among adult Utahns through the statewide Behavioral Risk Factor Surveillance System and among students through the Youth Risk Behavior Survey.
 Free services that assist smokers with quitting include the Utah Tobacco Quit Line, a web-based cessation service, and school- and community-based quit programs for teens, adults, and pregnant women.
 Access to all of these resources are available at [https://www.quitnow.net/Utah].